Executive Board & Business Agents

 Neil interned at Local 243 for six months while attending WSU, assisting in contract negotiations, grievance hearings and organizing drives.
 He also interned at the National Labor Relations Board (NLRB) in downtown Detroit for six months, assisting trial attorneys and investigators in a variety of unfair labor practice cases, representation elections and compliance matters.
 Neil was assigned the lead role in a sizeable compliance case involving over 180 discriminatees which involved the distribution of a large amount of backpay to Union members.

-Neil authored the book, "How He Came To Be — The True, Untold Story of James Riddle Hoffa”, a non-fiction tale outlining Jimmy Hoffa’s rise from poverty to the historic and powerful position as General President of the International Brotherhood of Teamsters from 1957 to 1971.
+Neil authored the book, "How He Came To Be — The True, Untold Story of James Riddle Hoffa”, a non-fiction publication outlining Jimmy Hoffa’s rise from poverty to the historic and powerful position as General President of the International Brotherhood of Teamsters from 1957 to 1971.

 Neil services members in contract negotiations, grievance processing, administrative hearings and political action.
 He is also a leader in organizing new members to expand Local 243’s overall influence and strength.